 We look for stories and essays in which the mysteries emerge out of human personality and interaction.
 In other words, character-driven pieces that make us think about our lives in new ways.
 We like sophisticated humor and dark irony.

 We do not consider typical genre fiction (sci-fi, romance, action, or fantasy), though that doesn’t mean that we don’t enjoy magic and mayhem and futuristic visions when they are fully imagined in a non-stereotypical, character-driven, and beautiful way.
 What we look for is insight into the human condition and richness of perspective.
 We tend toward the maximal rather than the minimal in our preferences, but also firmly believe that each story has to find its own form and style, and that the minute we state a firm preference we’ll find the perfect story that will upend our claims.

 In the realm of nonfiction, we publish mainly memoirs and personal essays, but also welcome submissions of literary journalism, especially if based in experience.
 We also encourage creative nonfiction submissions that inhabit borderlands between fact and fiction and that experiment with form.
 We do not publish scholarly essays at this time.

-There is no word or page limit, though we prefer prose that is between 3 and 25 manuscript pages (750 to 6,500 words).
+We prefer prose that is between 3 and 25 manuscript pages (750 to 6,500 words), but will consider up 8,000 words without a query.
 Do understand how difficult it is for us to commit the pages or online space for longer work, and the therefore increased excellence demanded of it.
 We are one of fewer and fewer magazines that consider this longer work, and it takes a lot out of us to read long submissions that haven’t been through enough revisions.
 Please make sure that it is ready and that every word counts.

 Please submit only one short story or essay at a time.
 However, we will read up to three short-shorts, as long as the total page count remains under 15 pages (3,750 words).
 We consider novel or memoir excerpts only if they stand alone.